mmuratarat/mmuratarat.github.io/_pages/faq.md

   CN = \sqrt{\frac{\lambda_{max}}{\lambda_{min}}}
   $$

   $CN > 15$ indicates the possible presence of multicollinearity, while a $CN > 30$ indicates serious multicollinearity problems.
+One advantage of this method is that it also shows which variables are causing the problem

 * Investigate the signs of the regression coefficients.
 Variables whose regression coefficients are opposite in sign from what you would expect may indicate multicollinearity